emarifer/gofiber-templ-htmx/README.md

 Authentication (via session) is done using built-in middleware.
 On the other hand, a [dependency](https://github.com/sujit-baniya/flash) is also used to handle flash messages.

+Finally, using the Fiber framework also allows us centralized error handling.

 <br>

 >[!IMPORTANT]